jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 Hello, world, from 36abd89b4292!
 ```

+This is why the `flask run` call in the Dockerfile `CMD` had the host parameter - it needed to ensure that the webserver would be able to accept requests that didn't originate from inside the container.
+Docker, depending on your network configuration, may not need this setting; you should set it anyways, for those environments that do.

 You can `Ctrl+C` the server again - we're done with that for now.

 ## What did that even get us?